 Prime Reading and Audible

-As an Amazon Prime member, you can read books like The Handmaid’s Tale and the Harry Potter series for free with Prime Reading.
+As an Amazon Prime member, you can read books like The Handmaid’s Tale and classics from Jane Austen or Louisa May Alcott for free with Prime Reading.
 The feature offers over a thousand free books and magazines to download on any device with a Prime membership.
 Amazon also offers readers access to one pre-released book per month through Amazon First Reads.
 I think it’s one of the best secret Amazon Prime perks out there, especially for frequent travelers.
 As a Fire Tablet user, I browse this section before any long flight and download at least one free book for my trip.

 Offline Downloads for Entertainment